Cleaning the oven: Top tips and household remedies

 Joints and edges can be cleaned without the scouring pad by using the detail nozzle with a round brush attached to it.
 Make sure you use a brush with plastic bristles as these will not scratch the stovetop.
 However, steam should not be applied directly to silicone joints; instead, these just need to be wiped carefully.
 Then dry the surface with a cloth.
 You can also use this process to clean baking trays and grill racks.

 Residue from melted plastic or coarse burnt-on food can be carefully scraped off the surface using a special scraper for ceramic stovetops at the flattest angle possible.

 Tried-and-tested household remedies are well suited to cleaning hobs as an alternative to commercially available oven cleaners or special detergent for ceramic hobs: Add 2 teaspoons of baking powder to 100 ml of lukewarm water.
 Apply the resulting viscous solution to the hob surface, allow to work for a while, then polish with a clean microfibre cloth.
 A cloth dipped in vinegar essence and placed on the dirt or a mixture of vinegar and baking powder worked in with a cloth can also be helpful here.

 To prevent hard residues from forming in the first place, give the surface of the hob a quick clean after every use, always removing residue immediately.
 Usually, wiping over the area with a damp cloth and then drying it is enough.
 Apply some washing-up liquid to the cloth and wipe over everything to remove grease.
 Make sure that the hob has cooled down completely before cleaning.
-One alternative to save you from tiresome scrubbing is a vibrating cordless wiper, which mists and cleans the hob in just one step, removing dirt effortlessly.

 As with all flat surfaces, it is also possible to remove liquid gently from the ceramic hob by suction using the Window Vac when cleaning the kitchen.